-Course Withdrawal Policy
+High School Course Withdrawal Policy

-Students may make course changes for three (3) days after the course begins: • All schedule changes require Principal and/or Guidance Counselor and parental/guardian approval with signatures on the drop/add form before the schedule change will be made. • Courses need to be taken for the duration of the course unless there are extenuating circumstances as determined by the Principal.
+Students may make course changes within the add/drop allotment.
+All schedule changes require Principal and/or School Counselor and parental/guardian approval with signatures on the drop/add form before the schedule change will be made.
+Courses need to be taken for the duration of the course unless there are extenuating circumstances as determined by the Principal.